manucabral/phasmopresence/README.md

 - **Do I need Discord open on my pc to use this app?**
   - Yes, you need to open Discord to run the app.

+## Contributing
+All contributions, bug reports, bug fixes, enhancements, and ideas are welcome.
+Just make a pull request or a issue!

 ## Preview
 <p align="center">